JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-mobile-tracking.md

     ![image](/_assets/img/pages/deep-linked-ads/branch-universal-ads/create-link-tags.png)

+    [block:callout]
+{
+  "type": "tip",
-    !!! tip "Set Analytics tags"
+  "title": "Set Analytics tags",

-        It's easier to slice your data in our analytics platform if you properly assign analytics parameters to your link. <notranslate>_Channels_</notranslate> generally correspond to ad networks, and <notranslate>_Campaigns_</notranslate> correspond to marketing initiatives that you're launching.
-For example: <notranslate>_Channel_</notranslate>: "YouTube", <notranslate>_Campaign_</notranslate>: "Summer 2017 Shoe Discounts."
+  "body": "It's easier to slice your data in our analytics platform if you properly assign analytics parameters to your link. <notranslate>_Channels_</notranslate> generally correspond to ad networks, and <notranslate>_Campaigns_</notranslate> correspond to marketing initiatives that you're launching.
+For example: <notranslate>_Channel_</notranslate>: "YouTube", <notranslate>_Campaign_</notranslate>: "Summer 2017 Shoe Discounts.""
+}
+[/block]

+    [block:callout]
+{
+  "type": "info",
-    !!! info "Links Created by Agency Users"
+  "title": "Links Created by Agency Users",
-        When an Agency users saves an ad link/Journey/Quick Link, that ad link/Journey/Quick Link is associated with that Agency via a unique agency_id that is included as a key-value in deep linking setup.
+  "body": "When an Agency users saves an ad link/Journey/Quick Link, that ad link/Journey/Quick Link is associated with that Agency via a unique agency_id that is included as a key-value in deep linking setup."
+}
+[/block]

 1. Click <notranslate>**Create Link Now**</notranslate>, and you have your tracking link!
 Take this link and give it to your Ad Partner's Account Manager or paste it into the tracking section of your campaign yourself.